MarineEvoEcoLab/EecSeq/Protocol.md

 |Treatment|68 °C|5 hours|

 * **Caution**- Following incubation, keep the thermal cycler lid closed and the temperature held at 68°C. Do not remove the reaction mix tube from thermal cycler prior to and during DSN treatment.
-* Dilute the 10X DSN Master buffer supplied in the DSN kit to 2X with nuclease‐ free water
+8. Dilute the 10X DSN Master buffer supplied in the DSN kit to 2X with nuclease‐ free water by combining 16 μl nuclease free water and 4 μl 10X DSN master buffer for a total volume of 20 μl
-* Pre‐heat the 2X DSN buffer on the pre‐heated heat block at 68°C.
+9. Pre‐heat the 2X DSN buffer on the pre‐heated heat block (or another thermocycler) at 68°C
-  * **Note:** Do not remove the 2X DSN buffer from the heat block during DSN treatment.
+  * **Note:** Do not remove the 2X DSN buffer from the heat block during DSN treatment, pipette from the block or thermocycler
-* Quickly add 20 μl of pre‐heated 2X DSN buffer to the first reaction mix tube.
+10. Quickly add 20 μl of pre‐heated 2X DSN buffer to the first reaction mix tube
-* With the reaction mix tube remaining within the thermal cycler, gently pipette the entire volume up and down 10 times to mix thoroughly using a pipette set to 40 μl.
+13. With the reaction mix tube remaining within the thermal cycler, gently pipette the entire volume up and down 10 times to mix thoroughly using a pipette set to 40 μl.
   * **Note**:Pipette the solution directly to the bottom of the PCR tube and do not let the sample contact the side of the tube during the process.
   * **Note**: It is important to keep the thermal cycler closed, except for the time necessary to add the 2X DSN buffer and mix.
 When preparing more than one reaction mix tube, keep the thermal cycler lid closed when extracting the 2X DSN buffer from its tube, then open the thermal cycler lid only for the time necessary to add and mix the 2X DSN buffer.
-* Repeat steps 2 and 3 for each reaction mix tube.
+14. Repeat steps 2 and 3 for each reaction mix tube
-* Incubate the reaction mix tubes on the thermal cycler at 68°C for 10 minutes.
+15. Incubate the reaction mix tubes on the thermal cycler at 68°C for 10 minutes.
-* Quickly add 2 μl of DSN enzyme to the first reaction mix tube using a 2 μl pipette.
+16. Quickly add 2 μl of DSN enzyme to the first reaction mix tube using a 2 μl pipette
-* With the reaction mix tube remaining within the thermal cycler, gently pipette the entire volume up and down 10 times to mix thoroughly using a pipette set to 40 μl.
+17. With the reaction mix tube remaining within the thermal cycler, gently pipette the entire volume up and down 10 times to mix thoroughly using a pipette set to 40 μl
-  * **Note**:Pipette the solution directly to the bottom of the PCR tube and do not let the sample contact the side of the tube during the process.
+  * **Note**:Pipette the solution directly to the bottom of the PCR tube and do not let the sample get stuck on the side of the tube during the process
-* Repeat steps 6 and 7 for each reaction mix tube.
+18. Repeat steps 6 and 7 for each reaction mix tube
-* Incubate the reaction mix tubes on the thermal cycler at 68°C for 25 minutes.
+19. Incubate the reaction mix tubes on the thermal cycler at 68°C for 25 minutes
-* Add 40 μl of 2X DSN stop solution to each reaction mix tube.
-Gently pipette the entire volume up and down to mix thoroughly, then place the tubes on ice.
+20. Add 40 μl of 2X DSN stop solution to each reaction mix tube.
+Gently pipette the entire volume up and down to mix thoroughly, then place the tubes on ice

 ---